 Practice, Makes Perfect

 Backing a truck is going to scare the crap out of you, as it should.
-You will have to relearn what you thought you knew; because your steering will be flipped the opposing direction.
+You will have to relearn what you thought you knew; because your steering will be opposite of what you've always known it to be.
 When you steer right, your trailer will go left, and vice versa.
-Take your time, and practice whenever you get the chance.
-Empty parking lots, docks that aren’t busy, or truck stops will be good places to learn.
-Take advantage of it when you’re given the chance in a quiet and safe place.
+Take your time, and practice before you find yourself sweating bullets trying to blindside alley dock with trucks on both sides of you at a busy warehouse.
+Practice G.O.A.L. and stay consistent with it because the back of that trailer is known to cause trouble as soon as you look away.
+Empty parking lots, slow docks, or truck stops will be good places to learn.
+Take advantage of it when you’re given the chance to practice in a quiet and safe place.

 Fellow Trucker Road Rules

 Be courteous to your fellow truck drivers and respect the rules in place.
 That goes for on the road, at truck stops, and at customers.
-If you are in a governed truck, make sure to keep yourself in the right lane when another truck comes up to pass, allow another driver to get over when you see he’s having a hard time, and watch the on ramps for merging big trucks.
+If you are in a governed truck, make sure to keep yourself in the right lane when another truck comes up to pass.
+Allow another driver the space to get over when you see he’s having a hard time.
+Watch the on ramps for merging big trucks and be ready to merge.
 When at the truck stops, fuel in a timely manner and pull up in the designated spots when you’re done.
+You see another driver struggling to back their truck or slide their tandems?
+Then get out to help or spot that driver, because we all started as rookies and no one likes a know-it-all.

 Truckers already have a bad name tied to them; overalls, overweight, and overly stinky.
 Practice good hygiene, dress appropriately, and take care of yourself.
 Some customers are famous for having little to no driver facilities, but if you don’t take care of yourself - you shouldn’t expect anyone else to take care of you.
+Don’t urinate on gravel and pick up your trash.
+The point?
 Don’t come out here to further the negative stigma around truck drivers.
+Take pride in yourself and your work, because you’re a badass truck driver.

 Learn Your Equipment

-Ask question about your equipment whenever you’re given the chance - trainers, diesel mechanics, and fellow drivers.
-Take whatever you hear or are told with a grain of salt, hence why we recommend asking multiple opinions or level of expertise because you can never be too sure.
-It’s important you know your equipment and be proactive on how to be legal and keep yourself and others around you on the road safe.
+Ask questions about your equipment whenever you’re given the chance - trainers, diesel mechanics, and fellow drivers.
+Take whatever you feedback you recieve with a grain of salt.
+We recommend asking multiple opinions and levels of expertise to ensure accuracy because you can never be too sure.
+It’s important you know your equipment and be proactive to run legal and keep yourself and others around you on the road safe.
+You’re never too old or too experienced to learn something new.

 Follow the Money